Women in the Popular Front in the Spanish Civil War: Prison

 By the end of the war, the Nationalist run women's only Las Ventas Model prison in Madrid had over 14,000 women.
 Many of these women in prison were raped by guards and were pregnant.
 This had swollen the size of the prison to include a further 12,000 Republican child prisoners.
 From there, at the orders of Antonio Vallejo Nágera, these children were removed from their mothers and put into orphanages in order to prevent them being contaminated by "Marxist fanaticism."

 María Topete Fernández was part of prison leadership at the Prison for Nursing Mothers in Madrid.
 Held up as a model for being the first of its kind in Europe, the prison had problems with infant mortality.
 While the Law of Maternal and Infant Health in June 1941 reduced infant deaths by a small fraction, imprisoned Republican women would not see improved rates until 1943, and significant improvement until 1952 when the prison's rationing system was abandoned.

 Exiles

 Following the collapse of Republic in 1938 and the establishment of recognition of the Nationalist government in February 1939, many women went into exile.
 Women in refugee camps in France often found themselves in squalid conditions.
 Pregnant women had few facilities to give birth and they were often poorly suited.
 Swiss aid worker Elizabeth Eidenbenz arrived to the camps on the frontier in December 1939, and immediately set about improving maternity services.
 In the period between December 1939 and February 1944, the facilities she helped to establish saw 597 births of Spanish, Polish and Jewish women.
 Eidenbenz assisted many of the women in getting papers and visas for themselves and their children.
 Despite better facilities, many things could not be done including cesarean sections.
-As a consequence, information morality rates remained low, with many newborns dying within weeks of their birth.
+As a consequence, infant mortality rates remained high, with many newborns dying within weeks of their birth.